ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/wpgraphql-smart-cache/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =

+This release fixes an issue where authenticated user data (such as draft posts) could be incorrectly cached and served to public users when using the Object Cache feature.
+Users with Object Cache enabled should update immediately.

+= 2.0.0 =

+This release includes breaking changes to be compatible with WPGraphQL 2.0.0.
+When upgrading WPGraphQL to v2.0.0, you must also upgrade WPGraphQL Smart Cache to v2.0.0.
+WPGraphQL Smart Cache v2.0.0 is not compatible with WPGraphQL v1.x.x.

+= 1.3.0 =

+This fixes a regression to WPGraphQL v1.20.0 where the Query Analyzer became optional and defaulted to "off".
+WPGraphQL Smart Cache force-enables the Query Analyzer to support Cache tagging and tag-based cache invalidation.

+= 1.2.0 =

+**Code Removal**
+This release removes some code specific to WP Engine that's been moved to WP Engine's MU Plugins.

+Updating to WPGraphQL Smart Cache v1.2.0 or newer should be done at the same time as updating to [WPGraphQL v1.16.0](https://github.com/wp-graphql/wp-graphql/releases) otherwise some caches might not evict properly in response to data changes.

+**Garbage Collection of GraphQL Document**
+When using "Automated Persisted Queries", documents are stored in the "GraphQL Document" post type and as client queries change over time an excess of persisted queries can be stored.

+Garbage collection allows for documents to be purged after a certain amount of time.

+You can enable "Garbage Collection" under "GraphQL > Settings > Saved Queries" and checking the option to "Delete Old Queries".

+When enabling this feature, documents that are not associated with a "Group" will be purged after xx amount of days according to the settings.

+Before enabling this setting, we recommend going through your saved GraphQL Documents and assigning a "group" to any that you want to skip garbage collection.

+Groups are like bookmarks or collections for your GraphQL Documents.
+You can use them for whatever reason you like, but if a document is grouped, it will not be automatically garbage collected.

 = 0.2.0 =

 This release removes a lot of code that has since been released as part of WPGraphQL core.